-On April 30, 2014, Cintas completed its previously announced partnership transaction with the shareholders of Shred-it to combine Cintas' document destruction business with Shred-it's document destruction business.
-Under the agreement, Cintas and Shred-it each contributed its document destruction business to a newly formed partnership.
-The Company realized a \$106.4 million gain on deconsolidation of the shredding business, which is primarily related to the remeasurement of retained interest in the shredding business as part of our investment in Shred-it.
-The gain was computed as follows: the fair value of consideration received of \$180.0 million plus the fair value of Cintas' retained non-controlling interest in the partnership of \$339.4 million less the carrying amount of the document destruction business of \$413.0 million.
+On April 30, 2014, Cintas completed the Shredding Transaction.
+Under the agreement, Cintas and Shred-it each contributed its shredding business to the newly formed Shred-it Partnership.
+In fiscal 2014, the Company realized a \$106.4 million gain on the deconsolidation of Shredding, which is primarily related to the remeasurement of its retained interest in Shredding as part of its investment in the Shred-it Partnership.
+The gain was computed as follows: the fair value of consideration received of \$180.0 million plus the fair value of Cintas' retained non-controlling interest in the Shred-it Partnership of \$339.4 million less the carrying amount of Shredding of \$413.0 million.
+During fiscal 2015, the Company realized a pre-tax gain of \$5.0 million related to the Shred-it Transaction primarily as a result of receiving additional proceeds.

-As a result of the shredding transaction, the Company recorded an asset impairment charge of \$16.1 million and other transaction costs of \$28.5 million.
-The impairment charge was related to the abandonment of information systems assets that were not contributed to the partnership and cannot be used by the Company for other purposes.
-The other transaction costs consisted of the following: \$4.7 million of professional and legal fees; \$0.7 million of employee termination benefit costs; \$12.4 million of stock compensation expense resulting from the immediate vesting of Cintas stock options and awards of employees contributed to the partnership; a \$4.2 million charge for information systems contracts for which no future economic benefit exists; and \$6.5 million of incremental profit sharing and employee compensation resulting from the gain net of the impairment charge and other transaction costs.
+As a result of the Shredding Transaction, in fiscal 2014 the Company recorded an asset impairment charge of \$16.1 million and other transaction costs of \$28.5 million.
+The impairment charge was related to the abandonment of information systems assets that were not contributed to the Shred-it Partnership and cannot be used by the Company for other purposes.
+The other transaction costs consisted of the following: \$4.7 million of professional and legal fees; \$0.7 million of employee termination benefit costs; \$12.4 million of stock compensation expense resulting from the immediate vesting of Cintas stock options and awards of employees contributed to the Shred-it Partnership; a \$4.2 million charge for information systems contracts for which no future economic benefit exists; and \$6.5 million of incremental profit sharing and employee compensation resulting from the gain net of the impairment charge and other transaction costs.
+If applicable, these amounts were settled in fiscal 2015 at amounts that approximated their recorded values.

-In conjunction with the partnership agreement, Cintas agreed to provide certain transition services such as information technology and accounting in support of Shred-it for a period not to exceed fifteen months from the April 30, 2014 closing date.
+In conjunction with the partnership agreement, Cintas agreed to provide certain transition services such as information technology and accounting in support of the Shred-it Partnership.
+This agreement is set to expire on September 30, 2015.